 Closing thoughts on extracurricular activities

 So, is more, more?
 Or, is more, less?

 In this case, less can definitely be more.
 That’s not to say that less involvement is better than more, but fewer activities can be the right decision.

 All in all, a student’s participation in extracurricular activities should be a natural extension of their personality and their interests.
 They should find what interests them and pursue it to the greatest extent that they’re able and willing.
-In almost all cases, this will lead to students being heavily involved and active in a few key clubs or organizations, and that involvement and dedication will be communicated in their college applications.
+In almost all cases, this leads to students being heavily involved and active in a few organizations.
+That involvement and dedication will be communicated in their college applications.